 # 11 The basic rule of thumb in this business is that quality people lead you to quality people and “eh” people lead you to “eh” people.
 The smartest thing you can do is sponsor up.
 Look for people at your level of motivation and higher.
 Recruit people who would do well in the business, not people who NEED the business.

 # 12 One of the biggest mistakes a person makes coming into network marketing is wasting too much time with the wrong people.
 Work with the people who deserve your time, not with the people who need it.
 You can’t make anyone successful in this business.
 That’s their job.
 Work with the willing.

 # 13 Look for someone who is successful already.
 It doesn’t matter what they are successful in.
 People who are already successful in life typically do very well in our industry.
 These people normally have credibility, contacts, and a great work ethic.

 # 16 The object of building a group is not quantity of people, but quality of people.
 At the end of the day you are looking for five to ten quality people that you can build a dynasty with.
-Distributors and customers come and go, but leaders build it big.
+Distributors and customers come and go like the common cold, but leaders build it big.
 You are ultimately looking for leaders.